magepages/mpdocs/docs/commweb/index.md

 - **Payment Action**:
 ![](https://i.imgur.com/K6Y77uX.png)
-  - **Authorize**: Payment will only be captured when admin creates an Invoice for Customer's order.
-When the Invoice is successfully created, admin can receive money from Customer's card
+  - **Authorize**: Payment will only be captured when admin creates an invoice for customer's order.
+When the invoice is successfully created, admin can receive money from customer's card
-  - **Authorize and Capture**: Payment will be Capture immediately after the Customer Place order is successful.
-At that moment, the Customer's card will pay for the order and the Invoice will be created
+  - **Authorize and Capture**: Payment will be captured immediately after the customer place order successfully.
+At that moment, the customer's card will pay for the order and the invoice will be created
 - **New Order Status**: status of order when creating new payment with CommWeb.

 ![](https://i.imgur.com/DCdaIQW.png)

   - **Processing**: Status of order is **Processing** when order is completed.
 You can change the status in the backend with each order.
-  - Suspected Fraud: The order's Status is Suspected Fraud when the order is completed.
+  - **Suspected Fraud**: The order's status is **Suspected Fraud** when the order is completed.
 You can change the status in the backend with each order.
-With this status admin can accept payment or reject payment and then transfer status to Processing.
+With this status admin can accept payment or reject payment and then transfer status to **Processing**.

   ![](https://i.imgur.com/qr6fiX8.png)

 - **Show Logo**: Choose **Yes** to allow the CommWeb logo to be displayed at the frontend
-- **Display Checkout**: Choose displaying style when check out with CommWeb.
-There are several ways as follows:
+- **Display Checkout**: Choose displaying style when checking out with CommWeb.
+There are several ways, as follows:

 ![](https://i.imgur.com/FdVO8T0.png)